fitzn/sieve/README.md

 You should see a Visitors graph and other metrics.
 You can toggle between your sites with the dropdown at the top left.

-**NOTE: To install a new site, add an entry to `web/data/sites.json`.**
-The sites are loaded dynamically by reading `web/data/sites.json`.

 Discussion
 ------